-As we move into the new financial year, we will continue to expand whenever good opportunities present itself.
-Despite the economic as well as political uncertainties of recent times, we have good reasons to believe our overall business strategy has worked in putting the Group back on the path of profitability.
-This include maintaining our pricing, merchandising and promotional plans that are relevant to our customers.
+As we move into the new financial year, we will continue to expand our business whenever good opportunities arise.
+Despite the economic and political uncertainties as well as the on-going pandemic of recent times, we have good reasons to believe that our overall business strategy has worked in putting the Group back on its path of profitability.
+These include maintaining our pricing, merchandising and promotional plans that are relevant to our customers.

-The Group take cognizance that despite our best effort, domestic as well as global economies are likely to slip into recession as a consequence of events beyond our control.
-Albeit the two stimulus packages followed by multiple OPR cuts, private consumption is expected to be dampened by weak labour market conditions, mobility restrictions and subdued sentiments.
+The Group takes cognizance that despite our best effort, domestic as well as global economies are likely to be mired in uncertainties as a consequence of events beyond our control.
+Albeit the many economic stimulus packages given by the Government followed by multiple OPR cuts by our central bank, private consumption may likely be dampened going forward.
+Moreover, further mobility restriction due to unending pandemic may further subdue consumer sentiments.